doichanj/qiskit-aer/CONTRIBUTING.md

 ### Release cycle

-When it is time to release a new minor version of qiskit-aer we will:
+When it is time to release a new minor version of qiskit-aer, we will:

 1. Create a new tag with the version number and push it to github
-2. Change the `master` version to the next release version.
+2. Change the `main` version to the next release version.

-The release automation processes will be triggered by the new tag and perform the following steps:
+The release automation processes will be triggered by the new tag and will perform the following steps:

-1. Create a stable branch for the new minor version from the release tag on the `master` branch
+1. Create a stable branch for the new minor version from the release tag on the `main` branch
 2. Build and upload binary wheels to pypi
-3. Create a github release page with a generated changelog
+3. Create a GitHub release page with a generated changelog
 4. Generate a PR on the meta-repository to bump the Aer version and meta-package version.